isomerpages/moe-evergreenpri/_our-processes-and-programmes/English Language Department.md

 | 6 Joy 	| Sahu Swasti 	|
 | 6 Joy 	| Preeti D/O Raja 	|
 | 6 Joy 	| Arash Rayhan Sidhu 	|

+These students also participated in three preliminary rounds of the Inter-school Debate Championship.
+This Championship was jointly organised by the Gifted Education Branch with Debate Association (Singapore) and Raffles Institution (Secondary).
+Carynn Wong Yan Yi received the best speaker for the first round.

+The students displayed great effort and teamwork.
+Well Done!